Coronavirus (COVID-19) Updates for Faculty & Staff

 If an employee has been fully vaccinated and completes the online attestation form, an internal College team (HR-based) will then request that the worker provide proof of full vaccination against COVID-19.
-HR will post opportunities via Zoom or in person to provide proof of vaccination status by visual inspection of your vaccination card or documents shortly.
-More details will be provided soon.
+The verification of vaccination documentation will be conducted one-on-one with a Human Resources staff member, either in-person or online via Zoom.

-Documents required to provide proof of vaccination will include:
+Documents required to provide proof of vaccination include:

 - Photo identification

 - CDC COVID-19 Vaccination Card or photo of the card; or